SecretumTheme/secretum/README.md

 	* Higher compatability chances when moving to Secretum Theme
 * Child theme ready / included
 	* A ready to use child-theme to use
-* Child theme color variations
-	* Multiple child-theme base themes to choose from
+* Switch between themes without changing child themes
 * WooCommerce compatible
 	* Product & Review Microdata ready
 	* Templates designed for improved conversion rates over flare